microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 ## Track data changes

-Now that we have put in place the `state` object to store our data, the next step is centralize the updates.
+Now that we have put in place the `state` object to store our data, the next step is to centralize the updates.
 The goal is to make it easier to keep track of any changes and when they happen.

 To avoid having changes made to the `state` object, it's also a good practice to consider it [*immutable*](https://en.wikipedia.org/wiki/Immutable_object), meaning that it cannot be modified at all.
 It also means that you have to create a new state object if you want to change anything in it.
 By doing this, you build a protection about potentially unwanted [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)), and open up possibilities for new features in your app like implementing undo/redo, while also making it easier to debug.
 For example, you could log every change made to the state and keep a history of the changes to understand the source of a bug.